Penang: Economy

 Despite its small size, Penang has one of the most robust economies in Malaysia.
 The state's tertiary-based economy is largely driven by the manufacturing and services sectors.
 In 2023, Penang's GDP was worth nearly RM128.593 billion (US$28.016 billion) with a growth rate of 3.3%.
 Penang's GDP per capita of RM72,586 (US$15,814) was the highest among Malaysian states, surpassing the World Bank's threshold of US$14,005 to be considered a high-income economy.
 In addition, the George Town Conurbation had a GDP worth US$30 billion in 2020, making it the second largest metropolitan economy in Malaysia after the Klang Valley.

 Penang contributed approximately RM7 billion (US$ billion) of Malaysia's yearly tax revenue and consistently records one of the lowest unemployment rates in the nation at 2.2% as of 2023.
 Average monthly salaries rose to RM3,557 (US$), the second highest among Malaysian states after Selangor, while labour force participation rate increased to 71.3% from 70.1% in the previous year.

 Penang is the top destination in Malaysia for foreign investors, capturing US$13.4 billion – or nearly 33% – of the country's inbound foreign direct investments (FDI) in 2023.
 As of 2023, the bulk of Penang's FDI originated from the Netherlands, Cayman Islands and Singapore.
 The state has also attracted hundreds of multinational corporations (MNCs) to its shores and plays a growing role in the global electronics supply chain, holding a share of more than 5% in the world's semiconductor sales.
 Penang is concurrently Malaysia's largest exporter, accounting for nearly RM495 billion (US$ billion) or 32.8% of the country's exports in 2024.
 The services sector has been growing in tandem as well, with Penang being the second most popular hub in Malaysia for Global Business Services (GBS) and the financial heart of the country's northwestern region, complemented by the state's traditional popularity as a destination for tourism, business events and health care.

 Penang's economic renaissance, particularly since 2008, was described by Bloomberg as Malaysia's "biggest economic success", in spite of the federal government's focus on other states such as Johor and Sarawak.
 The Penang state government has also managed to pare down public debt to RM41.1 million (US$ million) by 2022.
-In addition, Penang's Human Development Index (HDI) value increased to 0.839 as of 2023, the highest of all Malaysian states excluding the federal territories.
+In addition, Penang's Human Development Index (HDI) value increased to 0.839 as of 2023, the second highest of all Malaysian states excluding the federal territories.

 The booming economy has also led to a considerable interest in real estate in Penang.
 In 2016, George Town was ranked Malaysia's most attractive destination for commercial property investment by Knight Frank, surpassing even Kuala Lumpur.
 In 2023, Penang's residential market was ranked the second most popular in Southeast Asia after Singapore.